What You Will Learn

 - How to design better and stronger security architecture that includes infrastructure aspects in the design process.

-- HTTP basics
+- Introduction to HTTP protocol

-- Overview of web technologies
+- Overview of web authentication technologies

 - Web application architecture